materialsproject/atomate2/README.md

 Workflows in atomate2 written using the [jobflow] library.
 Workflows are generated using `Maker` objects, that have a consistent API for modifying input settings and chaining workflows together.
-Below, we demonstrate how to run a band structure workflow as detailed in the [RelaxBandStructure] section of the documentation.
+Below, we demonstrate how to run a band structure workflow (see the [documentation][RelaxBandStructure] for more details).
 In total, 4 VASP calculations will be performed:

 1. A structural optimisation.